rodsmade/ft_malloc/checklist.md

 ## from pdf
 - [ ] Your project must be clean code even without norm if it’s ugly you will get 0.
 - [ ] (Refactor) You are allowed a global variable to manage your allocations and one for the thread-safe
+- [x] You must use the mmap(2) and munmap(2) syscall to claim and return the memory zones to the system.